-- More from Angel, this season one gem as said by Gunn: "Whoo!
+- This season one gem as said by Gunn: "Whoo!
 Whoo!
 My God!
 They told me it was true, but I didn't believe em.
 Damn.
 Here it is!
 Evil white folks really do have a Mecca."
 Let's just say that Wolfram & Hart take evil lawyers to a whole 'nother level.

 - "They're the law firm Johnny Cochran was too ethical to join."
-Really, Wolfram & Hart is the personification of the Evil Lawyer Joke.
+Really, Wolfram & Hart is the personification of the trope.

 Paige: So you were a demon and a lawyer?
 Insert joke here!

 - When the Charmed Ones' father, Victor, was threatened with being ripped into a thousand pieces by a group of shapeshifters, he simply responded "Ah, so you're lawyers."

 - In the episode "Black As Cole" (episode 8 season 4), when Paige learns about Cole's past she says: